Members

 Rehearsals with Lumas are very intense and focused… with the odd interruption filled with laughter, memes and improvising.

 Rennie Sutherland studied at the Music School of Douglas Academy in Glasgow from the age of 11, a highlight of his time there was participating in a series of chamber music concerts for Live Music Now.
-He was a member of the National Youth Orchestra of Great Britain, as a Wolfson Scholar, for 2018 and a member of the National Youth Orchestra of Scotland for 2019 where he returned in 2020 as Principal Clarinet.
+He was also a member of the National Youth Orchestra of Great Britain.

-He graduated with a first class honours from the Royal College of Music in 2022 and has stayed to pursue a Masters Degree as a Wilkins-Mackerras Award Holder continuing to study with Tim Lines and Richard Hosford.
-During his time at RCM he has played in all their primary orchestras and ensembles working with conductors such as Martyn Brabbins and Rafael Payare as well as recording in Abbey Road Studios.
+He graduated with a first class honours from the Royal College of Music in 2022 and stayed to pursue a Masters Degree as a Wilkins-Mackerras Award Holder studying with Tim Lines and Richard Hosford.
+During his time at RCM he played in all their primary orchestras and ensembles working with conductors such as Martyn Brabbins, Rafael Payare, Vasily Petrenko, and Andrew Davies as well as recording in Abbey Road Studios.
+Following on from his studies Rennie regularly freelances with the London Mozart Players, Oxford Philharmonic, and Chromatica (formerly Bath Festival) Orchestras.

 Q&A: